wmwolf/MESA_Reader/mesa_reader/README.md

 is used.

 Each of these objects are made as this is called.
-That is, they aren't "sitting around" like the history MESAData object.
+That is, they aren't "sitting around" like the history MesaData object.
 As such, these should be captured in a variable so that they aren't re-constructed each time they are needed.

 ### `#profile_prefix`
-Returns the string containing the profile prefix as defined in the `MESAProfileIndex` class.
+Returns the string containing the profile prefix as defined in the `MesaProfileIndex` class.

 ### `#profile_suffix`
-Returns the string containing the profile suffix as defined in the `MESAProfileIndex` class.
+Returns the string containing the profile suffix as defined in the `MesaProfileIndex` class.

 ### `#select_models(keys)`
-Nearly identical to `#where` in the `MESAData` class, but ensures that the returned model numbers have corresponding profile files.
+Nearly identical to `#where` in the `MesaData` class, but ensures that the returned model numbers have corresponding profile files.
 Accepts an arbitrary number (at least one) of strings that must be in `l.history_data.bulk_names` and yields successive values of `l.history_data.data(key)` for each key to a